junghyey/grinnell-elephant/written_reports/sprint_journal.md

 Token system revise (start with 0 for first time users) (picture)

-##### Reason
+**Reason for change**
 - We decided to make these changes because our app did not have basic functionalities such as closing the app page.
 Moreover, these revisions would help users to remove confusions such as not having next page button, close button and inconsistent token system.
 For example, since we had 18 for default and for the first time user, the user won't have the tokens, so we revised to 0 tokens and made it to go up every time user completes the task.
 Moreover, we did not have notification option before, and that would lead to ineffective app since our goal is the user to take a rest, so we decided to add notification.
+Overall, these revisions were made to improve navigation, clarity, and usability, making the app more structured.

 ### Review 3
-1. About the tester
+1. **About the tester**
-Professor Jonathan Wells </br>
+   - **Name:** Professor Jonathan Wells
-Occuptation: Professor of Statistics Department</br>
+   - **Occupation:** Professor of the Statistics Department
-Date : 02-25-2025</br>
+   - **Date:** 02-25-2025
-Time : 10:30 ~ 11:00 am </br>
+   - **Time:** 10:30 - 11:00 AM
-Type of the test user: naive user (does not know about the product) + real stakeholder
+   - **Type of test user:** Naïve user (does not know about the product) + Real Stakeholder

-2. What roles did each team member play during the test?
+2. **What roles did each team member play during the test?**

 | Name    | Role |
 | -------- | ------- |
 | Mae    | Demoing the prototype    |
 |Hyeyun | Writer |

-3. Which user stories were activated?
+3. **Which user stories were activated?**
 - First time user: reading manual and setting the widget

-4. Additional notes describing the session, e.g. observations of the test user's behavior.
+4. **Additional notes describing the session (e.g., observations of the test user's behavior)**
 - The user seems to be excited and looking forward to use the app.
-- The user likes to try out different features.
+- The user enjoyed exploring features and trying them out different features.

-5. The feedback you got from the tester
+5. **The feedback you got from the tester**

-#### Direct Feedbacks
+**Direct Feedback**
-- Exit button on the second page of info
+- Add Exit button on the second page of info
-- Black &white theme doesn’t do anything (info)
+- Black &white theme doesn’t do anything in the setting
-- How to exit from time setting (settings)
+- How to exit from time setting is unclear.
-- How to exit from first-time user (settings)
+- How to exit from first-time user is unclear.
-- Break tasks vs. work tasks
+- Need to have modes for Break tasks vs. work tasks
 - How to get back to the first-time user manual?
 - Better to not have both Stopwatch and Pomodoro concurrently
-- Page number for info(?)
+- Need to add page number in the instruction page
 - Click tokens more than usual in certain time —> warning
-- Checking break task during working time —> warning: please come back during the break
+- Allow checking work tasks during break time.  —> warning: please come back during the break
 - Checking work task during break time —> can do
 - Make it more obvious if we’re in the break mode or work mode
 - Does the pomodoro automatically stop when you switch to stopwatch?